OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### CPU Scheduling

-Stride scheduling is made without using randomization in mind, why do people use stride scheduling?
-And why is it so straightforward?

 - A person reading chapter 9 must know the importance of stride scheduling and master the concept of fairness metric.
 - Having the ability to define the main differences between lottery scheduling, stride scheduling, and the Completely Fair Scheduling of Linux.
 - Have the ability to recognize the real scheduler vs. the fake.